gchq/coreax/CONTRIBUTING.md

 - Not end in a full stop for single-line comments in code.
 - End with a full stop for multi-line comments.

+### Maths Overflow

+Prioritise overfull lines for mathematical expressions over artificially splitting them into multiple equations in both comments and docstrings.

 ### Documentation and references
 The coreax documentation should reference papers and mathematical descriptions as appropriate.
 New references should be placed in the [`references.bib`](references.bib) file.
 An entry with key word `RefYY` can then be referenced within a docstring anwhere with `[RefYY]_`.